List of Last of the Summer Wine characters: Wesley Pegden

 The character first appeared in the 1982 episode "Car and Garter" in a cameo role.
 The writer and producers liked him so much they brought him back for "The Loxley Lozenge" and again in "Who's Looking After The Cafe Then?".
 He reappeared in the 1985 feature-length Christmas special "Uncle of the Bride", in which he was established as Edie's husband, at which point both became regulars from this special thereafter.

 When Gordon Wharmby died in 2002, the character is said to have also died.
 Although he was not formally written out, subsequent references to him were in the past tense.
 His character was last referenced by Glenda in the final series when she claimed "my mother’s idea of naked was my father with his cap off".
-He appears in archive footage in the episode "It's Never Ten Years" (Series 29, Episode 10) marking 10 years since Compo died although isn't credited.
+He appears in archive footage in the episode "It's Never Ten Years" (Series 29, Episode 10) marking 10 years since Compo died, although Wharmby is not credited.